Esau McCaulley, author portrait

 Esau McCaulley

-Esau McCaulley is associate professor of New Testament at Wheaton College and theologian in residence at Progressive Baptist Church, a historically Black congregation in Chicago.
-He is the author of the award-winning book Reading While Black and the children’s book Josey Johnson’s Hair and the Holy Spirit.
-He is a contributing opinion writer for The New York Times.
-His writings have also appeared in The Atlantic, The Washington Post, and Christianity Today.
+Esau McCaulley is The Jonathan Blanchard Associate Professor of New Testament and Public Theology at Wheaton College.
+He is the author of numerous books, including How Far to the Promised Land: One Black Family’s Story of Hope and Survival in the American South, Reading While Black, and the children’s books Josey Johnson’s Hair and the Holy Spirit and Andy Johnson and the March for Justice.
+A contributing opinion writer for The New York Times, his writings have also appeared in The Atlantic, The Washington Post, and Christianity Today.

 Books